uruba/FinanCalc/readme.md

 * Debt amortization calculator
 * Bond fair (market) value calculator

-Much more to come – including calculators for discount securities, bond valuation, duration, stock pricing...
+Much more to come – including calculators for discount securities, ~~bond valuation~~, duration, stock pricing...

 >**Please bear in mind that this is an ALPHA version containing incomplete features.
 The codebase is prone to drastic changes during its way out of the alpha stage.**